 Built a century ago, Carnegie Hall in Lewisburg is one of only four still in operation worldwide.
 It is a nonprofit performing arts and education center offering live concerts, diverse classes and workshops, films, lectures and galleries.

 Art Galleries.
 The three gallery spaces rotate every other month with a unique variety of featured artists.
-They are all open to the public to enjoy.
+(The galleries are currently closed.)

 Historic Wedding Venue.
 This original Carnegie Hall has been beautifully restored and features unique spaces for small, intimate weddings.
 Nestled in the heart of town, the brick-laden Ivy Terrace is the perfect location for your outdoor wedding.
 The Old Stone Room offers an ideal space for indoor receptions and rehearsal dinners.
 Also available is the Carnegie Hall Auditorium, where ceremonies can be held on stage for a truly theatrical experience.
 Let Carnegie Hall bring your wedding to life because a historic occasion deserves a historic location.